alconley/spectrix/README.md

 #### Future Goals with Fitting

 - Allow the user to plot different relationships (like FWHM vs Position, energy calibration, etc.)
-- Fit the background with something other than a linear line

 ## 2D Histogram